-In 2006, TCEQ assessment indicated that low dissolved oxygen concentrations in the creek are not optimal.
+In 2006, TCEQ assessment indicated that low dissolved oxygen concentrations in the creek were not optimal.
 Oxygen gas, which dissolves in water, is essential for the survival of aquatic life.
 While the amount of dissolved oxygen in water fluctuates naturally, various human activities can cause chronically low levels of dissolved oxygen.

 For More Information